-In 2017 the Swiss Crypto Valley Association was formally established as an association to coordinate, accelerate, and scale the further development of blockchain projects and was collaborating with the Blockchain Bundesverband from the early stages.
+In 2017, the Swiss Crypto Valley Association was formally established as an association to coordinate, accelerate, and scale the further development of blockchain projects and was collaborating with the Blockchain Bundesverband from the early stages.

-Some of the members of thinkBLOCKtank are also part of the bi-yearly meetings of the Wharton@RegTech group of global regulators, lawyers and practitioners at the University of Pennsylvania meeting since September 2017.
+Several members of thinkBLOCKtank are also participants of the annual meetings of the Wharton@RegTech group of global regulators, lawyers and practitioners at the University of Pennsylvania.

 The Finance Working Group of the Blockchain Bundesverband initiated a meeting of the EU members of BlockchainHub’s international legal working group on the Token Investment Summit 2018 on 16 April 2018 in Vienna in an effort to create an EU wide token regulation paper.